apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 Installing Xcode will mostly set everything needed to get started with the native side of things.
 You should now be able to create and build a cordova project.
-For more details on installing and using the CLI, refer to [CLI](../../cli/index.html).
+For more details on installing and using the CLI, refer to [Create your first app](../../cli/index.html) guide.

 ### Deploying to Simulator